NumberRaptor482/MAZE_ROS/README.md

 *Note that make commands can be run sequentially, e.g. `make build run-nc attach`.*

+*You can also temporarily override config options by placing ARG="VALUE" at the end, e.g. `make deploy REMOTE_HOSTNAME="192.168.0.1"`.*

 ## compose.yaml
 Defines a service which manages the life and properties of the docker container.
 It is recommended to update system environment variables, and mount volumes here.
 It is effectively a replacement for anything that would normally be an argument to docker run.
 You can also define more services in this file to start any additional docker containers that your project might require.

 By default, the container is set to run a dummy command.
 Docker will keep the container alive until this process stops (never).
 This is not ideal, but ensures that the project can be built by colcon without having the cache stuck in the docker build scope.
 It also allows troubleshooting of ROS2 executables in the container without having to shut it down.
-It is thus recommended that you update the command in the Makefile instead.
+It is thus recommended that you set the command in the Makefile instead.

 ## Dockerfile
 Sources a base image, sets up user, and installs additional packages on the container.
 Any system configuration that cannot be updated in compose.yaml should be changed in the Dockerfile.

-Currently this branch is imaged off of `dustynv/ros:humble-ros-base-l4t-r36.2.0`, which includes OpenCV, CUDA acceleration, and ROS2 humble on the AGX Orin.
+Currently this branch is imaged off of `dustynv/ros:humble-ros-base-l4t-r36.2.0`, which includes OpenCV, CUDA acceleration, and ROS2 humble.

 Alternate images can be found at https://github.com/dusty-nv/jetson-containers .